woshiccm/Pecker/README.md

 Reporter inclusion:

 * xcode: Warnings displayed in the IDE.
-* json: Generate a json file named `pecker.result.json`, you can set path by `output_file`, and the path should be absolute path, if unspecified, the default is current project directory path.
+* json: you can set path by `output_file`, and the path can be both  relative and absolute path, if unspecified, the default is `pecker.result.json` in current project directory.

    ![](assets/json_result.png)